enh/eh/91/spoiler/README.md

 Bugs
 ----

+* See [testing notes](./TEST.md) for manual visual testing instructions and expected behaviour.
+Failures indicated by a `FAIL` tag.

-* `ae` will display a file with long lines (greater than the terminal width), but has trouble scrolling the screen containing long lines.
-Paging up and down should work correctly, however.
+* `ae` will display a file with long physical lines (greater than the terminal width), but has trouble paging up where the previous page contains some long lines.
+Scrolling up / down and paging down work correctly (an improvement over the original 1991 version).
+Paging up is an issue, because it counts back `LINES` physical line units, not logical line units.
+See [testing notes](./TEST.md).

+* The display of long physical lines that are larger than the terminal screen is undefined.
+Given historical terminal dimensions of 80x24 = 1920 ASCII characters, a line longer than 1918 characters will have issues.
+In computing, its often bad form when functions are more than a screen length; similarly in English writing a paragraph (as a single long line) that occupies a screen is probably bad form too.

 Notes